Juncus marginatus Rostk.

 Brooks, R. E. 2000.
 Juncus subgenus graminifolii.
 Pages 225-233 in Flora of North America Editorial Committee, editors.
 Flora of North America north of Mexico.
 Volume 22.
 Oxford University Press, New York, New York.

 Wovcha, D. S., B. C. Delaney, and G. E. Nordquist.
 1995.
 Minnesota's St. Croix River Valley and Anoka Sandplain, a guide to native habitats.
-University of Minnesota Press, Minneapolis, Minnesota.
+University of Minnesota Press, Minneapolis.
 234 pp.